iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_resource-modeling.markdown

 Note that these requirements help us identify 4 different resources: user, place, comment, rating.
 We are now going to model them specifying their properties and their associations with each other.

+We will enable the rating in the next tutorial.

 ## Authenticated Tourists/Users